AlexJReid/blog/content/posts/monoblok-mixer/index.md

 ## Why not threads?

 I am just-about intelligent enough to resist adding threads and start sharing structures with locks or atomics.
 And the more I work on monoblok, the more I think that restraint is the feature, not the limitation.
-A single core, used well, is a quietly wonderful thing.
-There's one place state lives and one schedule it changes on.
+A single core, used well, is great.
+It's the one place state lives, and one schedule it changes on.
 Reasoning about the system is the same as reading the code top to bottom.
 Performance is predictable: the working set sits in one core's L1 and stays there.
 Crashes are reproducible and profiles are legible.

-Multiple processes are therefore a crude but neat way of scaling, without adding much, if any, complexity.
+Multiple processes are a (possibly) crude but neat way of scaling, without adding much, if any, complexity.
 Each worker is a normal monoblok with no idea it's part of a fleet.
 The hot path inside a worker is identical to the hot path inside a standalone monoblok.
-State, including the LVC and rule state, snapshots and warm-starts per worker, exactly like before.
+State, including the LVC and rule state, and snapshots are per worker, exactly like before.

 The cost of this easy win is that state doesn't cross shards. `$LVC.SENSORS.>` lives on the SENSORS worker; the ORDERS worker has no idea it exists.
 If you want a rule to react to both sensor and order events, you'd need to put them on the same shard.
 In practice subject hierarchies usually map cleanly within this constraint: the things that need to share state already share a prefix.